basukinath/random-movie-generator/README.md

    - Click "Get Random Movie" to see your suggestions
    - Movie details will appear in the right panel

-2. **Rank Your Movies**:
-   - Enter the path to your movies directory in the "Movies Directory" field
-   - Click "Rank Movies" to generate a ranked list
-   - The results appear in the right panel and are also saved to "MoviesRanked.txt" in your movies directory

 ### Data Sources